 view.jsp, add the following tag below the first line you added:

 <portlet:renderURL var="viewURL"> <portlet:param name="mvcPath" value="/view.jsp"></portlet:param> </portlet:renderURL>

 Next, you must create a new URL for submitting the form.
-Before you do, you must learn about portlet actions.
+Before you do, some explanation is in order.